-- 15(1) The fact that a Member:- - (i) has, before a Court of competent jurisdiction in the United Kingdom, been convicted of a criminal offence, or - (ii) has, before a Court outside the United Kingdom, been convicted of an offence which would have constituted a criminal offence had the matter been prosecuted in the United Kingdom, - shall for the purposes of this Scheme be conclusive evidence of Misconduct by the Member, whether or not they were a Member at the time of the conduct resulting in the conviction. - 15(2) Production of a certificate to the Tribunal purporting to be under the hand of a competent officer of court in the UK or overseas that a person or other legal entity has been convicted of a criminal offence shall be conclusive evidence of the offence committed. - 15(3) The fact that a Member:-
+- 15(1) The fact that a Member or Member Firm:- - (i) has, before a Court of competent jurisdiction in the United Kingdom, been convicted of a criminal offence, or - (ii) has, before a Court outside the United Kingdom, been convicted of an offence which would have constituted a criminal offence had the matter been prosecuted in the United Kingdom, shall for the purposes of this Scheme be conclusive evidence of Misconduct by the Member or Member Firm, whether or not they or it was a Member or Member Firm at the time of the conduct resulting in the conviction.

-- (i) has had an adverse finding made against them or it in respect of their conduct in proceedings conducted by or before a regulatory body performing its functions under the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Companies Act 1989 or the Companies Act 2006, or any similar or analogous legislation in any other jurisdiction; or - (ii) has had a disqualification order made against them under the Company Directors Disqualification Act 1986 or has been restricted or prohibited from being a director of a company by reason of an order made against them under the Companies Act 1990 of the Republic of Ireland or the Directors Disqualification (Northern Ireland) Order 2002, or any similar or analogous legislation in any other jurisdiction, shall, for the purposes of this Scheme, be conclusive evidence of Misconduct by the Member, whether or not they were a Member at the time of the conduct resulting in, or at the time of, the disciplinary proceedings or disqualification order.

-15(4) Without prejudice to paragraphs 15(1) and 15(3), a finding of fact:-
+- 15(2) Production of a certificate to the Tribunal purporting to be under the hand of a competent officer of court in the UK or overseas that a person or other legal entity has been convicted of a criminal offence shall be conclusive evidence of the offence committed. - 15(3) The fact that a Member or Member Firm:- - (i) has had an adverse finding made against them or it in respect of their or its conduct in proceedings conducted by or before a regulatory body performing its functions under the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Companies Act 1989 or the Companies Act 2006, or any similar or analogous legislation in any other jurisdiction; or - (ii) has had a disqualification order made against them under the Company Directors Disqualification Act 1986 or has been restricted or prohibited from being a director of a company by reason of an order made against them under the Companies Act 1990 of the Republic of Ireland or the Directors Disqualification (Northern Ireland) Order 2002, or any similar or analogous legislation in any other jurisdiction, shall, for the purposes of this Scheme, be conclusive evidence of Misconduct by the Member or Member Firm, whether or not they were or it was a Member or Member Firm at the time of the conduct resulting in, or at the time of, the disciplinary proceedings or disqualification order. - 15(4) Without prejudice to paragraphs 15(1) and 15(3), a finding of fact:- - (i) in any report of an inspector appointed under the Companies Act 1985; - (ii) in any civil or criminal proceedings before a Court of competent jurisdiction in or outside the United Kingdom; - (iii) in any proceedings before, or report by, any of the bodies mentioned in paragraph 15(5);

-- (i) in any report of an inspector appointed under the Companies Act 1985; - (ii) in any civil or criminal proceedings before a Court of competent jurisdiction in or outside the United Kingdom; - (iii) in any proceedings before, or report by, any of the bodies mentioned in paragraph 15(5); - (iv) in any proceedings before, or report by, any regulatory, professional or disciplinary body outside the United Kingdom; or - (v) in any report or proceedings which, in the opinion of the relevant Tribunal, corresponds or correspond to any report or proceedings referred to in paragraphs 15(4)(i) to (iv) (inclusive) above, shall, for the purposes of this Scheme be prima facie evidence of the facts found.
+- (iv) in any proceedings as a result of which an accountant was notified by or on behalf of the Council of the Law Society that they were not qualified to give an accountant's report within the meaning of section 34 (accountant's report) of the Solicitors Act 1974 or equivalent provision in Scotland, Northern Ireland or Ireland: - in any proceedings before, or report by, any regulatory, professional or disciplinary body outside the United Kingdom; or - (vi) in any report or proceedings which, in the opinion of the relevant Tribunal, corresponds or correspond to any report or proceedings referred to in paragraphs 15(4)(i) to (v) (inclusive) above, shall, for the purposes of this Scheme, be prima facie evidence of the facts found.